 In 1981, Dave McIlrath and Ken Andromalos joined Geo-Con.
 Dave started as a yard helper (currently senior lead Equipment Specialist for Geo-Solutions) and Ken as a Project Engineer (currently the Vice President of Engineering for Geo-Solutions).
 After completing his studies at the University of Texas, Steve Day joined Geo-Con in 1984 and helped advance Geo-Con into the slurry wall business.
 Except for a short period with Inquip Associates, Steve spent the next 30 years of his career working for Geo-Con and Geo-Solutions until his retirement in 2016.

 During this time, Geo-Con experienced solid growth and added sales offices in Philadelphia, Chicago, IL, San Francisco, CA and Lakeland, FL.
 Geo-Con quickly established itself as a strong leader in the installation of slurry walls, the grouting of abandoned mines, installation of dam grout curtains, compaction grouting, excavation support systems, and high capacity ground anchors.
 To support this work, Geo-Con internally developed specialized, large, long boom/stick excavation equipment for their slurry wall work and some of the first grout instrumentation and automation equipment in the industry.

 1986 - Taisei Corporation

-In 1986, Taisei Corporation made a financial investment in Geo-Con.
+In 1986, Taisei Corporation made a financial investment to become a minority partner in Geo-Con.
 Taisei was one of the largest international contractors in Japan with sales approaching $10 billion.
 Chris had met them while working on the first non-structural slurry wall ever constructed in Japan and approached them about making an investment in Geo-Con.
 Taisei brought financial strength and access to Japanese foundation technologies, most notably, deep soil mixing.

 1987 - Jackson Lake Dam Project